-Course e Category Professional Core Course Code 20DS7T11 Course е Туре Theory 3-0-0-3 Prereq uisites Python Programming Internal 30 Assessment Semester 70 End Examination 100 Total Marks COUR SE OBJECT IVES 1 To provide a comprehensive knowledge of data science using Python 2 To learn the essential concepts of dat a analytics and data visualization 3 To understar nd the data loading from various file formats COUR SE OUTCON MES Cognitivo Upon s successful con apletion of the course, t he student will be able to: Cognitive level CO1 Apply princip oles of NumPy and Pand as to the analysis of data.
-K2 CO2 Apply princip les of Pandas to the anal ysis of data.
-K2 CO3 Make use of various file formats in loading and storage of data F CO4 Identify and apply the need and impo rtance of pre-processing techniques K2 CO5 Show the res sults and present them in a pictorial format К3
+- (11010551 , Course e Category Professional Core Course Code 20DS7T11 Course е Туре Theory L-T-P-C 3-0-0-3 Prereq luisites Python Programming Internal 30 Assessment Semester 70 End Examination 100 Total Marks COUR SE OBJECT IVES 1 To provide a comprehensive knowled lge of data science using Python 2 To learn the essential concepts of dat a analytics and data visualization 3 To understar nd the data loading from various file formats COUR SE OUTCON MES Cognitivo Upon s successful con npletion of the course, t he student will be able to: Cognitive level CO1 Apply princip ples of NumPy and Pand as to the analysis of data.
+K2 CO2 Apply principles of Pandas to the analysis of data.
+K2 CO3 Make use of various file formats in loading and storage of data K3 Identify and apply the need and importance of pre-processing techniques K2 CO4 Identify and apply the need and mpo funce of pre-processing teeninques 112 CO3